-Blacklisted Brokers – In the world of online trading, there are no shortage of offshore brokers.
+Blacklisted Brokers – In the world of online trading, there is no shortage of offshore brokers.
 While some unregulated entities might be good, though there are only a few that belong in this basket, the majority of them are set up only to loot the clients.
-Whenever a broker does aggressive marketing and sales, they usually end up convincing a lot of retail clients to invest with them and sooner or later, they will loot them.
+Whenever a broker does aggressive marketing and sales, they usually end up convincing a lot of retail clients to invest with them, and sooner or later, they will loot them.

 Global Fraud Protection Questionable Practises

-At first glance, Global Fraud Protection indeed looks like the real deal wherein the core idea of the platform is to fight against scams.
-However, the conflict of interest is on the higher side and that opens up room for a lot of concerns.
+At first glance, Global Fraud Protection indeed looks like the real deal, wherein the core idea of the platform is to fight against scams.
+However, the conflict of interest is on the higher side, and that opens up room for a lot of concerns.
 They have promoted shady forex companies and unreliable chargeback services a lot of times.

-The only logical way to justify their actions from our perspective is to assume they did not check the authenticity of the platforms they promote and that is a very bad sign.
+The only logical way to justify their actions from our perspective is to assume they did not check the authenticity of the platforms they promote, and that is a very bad sign.
 We are not against affiliate marketing in any way or form.

 Too Little User Feedback

 However, it is indeed odd to see a popular website with no comments.
-On third party forums, there are no discussions about them yet and on social media platforms, we could not find any relevant data.
-Clearly, social proof is something they have not earned at the time of writing this post and time alone can let us know their true nature.
+On third-party forums, there are no discussions about them yet, and on social media platforms, we could not find any relevant data.
+Clearly, social proof is something they have not earned at the time of writing this post, and time alone can let us know their true nature.